Death of Sohrabuddin Sheikh: CBI enquiry

 Despite the detailed nature of the Johri report, the Supreme Court felt impelled, given the allegations of involvement by senior politicians, that the case should be transferred to the Central Bureau of Investigation for investigation.
 Since 2007, the Gujarat government had strongly resisted these attempts.
-The CBI took help of T D Dogra of AIIMS New Delhi and Forensic experts of Central Forensic Science Laboratory New Delhi in Forensic investigations.
+The CBI took help of Tirath Das Dogra of AIIMS New Delhi and Forensic experts of Central Forensic Science Laboratory New Delhi in Forensic investigations.

-Media pressure began building up, with calls from organizations such as Amnesty International.
+Media pressure began building up, with calls from organisations such as Amnesty International.
 Eventually, on 12 January 2010, the Supreme Court observed that "the facts surrounding Prajapati's death evokes strong suspicion that a deliberate attempt was made to destroy a human witness".
 The court then directed the CBI to take over the probe.

 Subsequently, the CBI arrested senior Gujarat police officer Abhay Chudasama, who was charged with extortion in partnership with Sheikh.
 After Chudasama's arrest, the CBI also charged the now ex-home minister Shah with collusion.

 Suspicion of political interference intensified after the evidence handed over to the CBI from the state investigations showed that 331 phone calls by Shah to the concerned police officers had been deleted from the records.
 After media reports revealed the original records of calls from Shah to Vanzara and other police officers executing the killings, the CBI acquired the original records, and ex-police chief O.P.
 Mathur, who was then Director of Raksha Shakti University, was indicted for deleting evidence.
 Shah was subsequently named as the "prime accused" in the case.

 A CBI witness also claimed that they were paid Rs.
 10 crores by R.K.
 Patni, the owner of RK marbles who was acquainted with Indian National Congress leaders, to eliminate Sheikh.
-But BJP MLAs Gulab Chand Kataria and Om Prakash Mathur from the neighbouring state of Rajasthan also got named in the case.
-Kataria, who visited Gujarat to lobby for the release of Rajasthan police officer Dinesh M.N. in 2007, denied all charges.
-On September 1, IPS Officer D G Vanzara resigned, blaming lack of interest shown by State Government in rescuing him and other police officers jailed in fake encounter cases.
+BJP MLAs Gulab Chand Kataria and Om Prakash Mathur from the neighbouring state of Rajasthan were also named in the case.
+Kataria had visited Gujarat to lobby for the release of Rajasthan police officer Dinesh M.N. in 2007. denied all charges.
+On 1 September 2013, IPS Officer D.G.
+Vanzara resigned, blaming lack of interest shown by State Government in rescuing him and other police officers jailed in fake encounter cases.
 Dinesh M. N. was granted bail in May 2014.
 He had served seven years in jail due to cases.
 The Special Court had discharged Amit Shah from the case due to lack of evidence in December 2014.

-D. G. Vanzara and Dinesh M. N. were acquitted in August 2017 due to lack of evidence.
+Police officers D.G.
+Vanzara and Dinesh M.N. were acquitted in August 2017 due to lack of evidence.